 Have you experimented with email retargeting?

-If not, it’s time to start.
+If not, it’s time to get started.

 We all know (and hopefully, love) email marketing.